Picture above is my Lovely wife Karen ( N3IBN ) who says if you can't beat them join them

 NOTE: This interface has since been modified for a YAESU FT-817ND and works well but I needed to remove the 820K resistors and change the pots to 20K might work even better with 50K pots for the Yaesu.
 An old busted computer keyboard supplied the needed cable for the data port on the Yaesu.
 Also as you can see I added an old speaker that I had sitting around and it give me the added feature of TX Monitor.
 One additional Cap was added on the primary of the Isolation Transformer on the Keying circuit, this was added after I was contacted that a fellow ham built the keying circuit for CW use and at high power portable operation he got an RF feedback and it kept the rig keyed.
 The .001uf cap solved the problem.
 Here is a big plus for this interface in Linux you do not have to fight the serial port configuration being that is is a VOX type keying as long as the USB sound card is found in Linux it will work for you.
 I have tested this on non Linux apps in Wine and it still works no issues.

 Please Note I am not the orginal designer of the circuit but I have modified the orginal for my needs

-Here is a Picture of my Massive HF Station.
-My FT-817nd and my power supply is a battery from a security system.
-Interface and Bencher Keyer this is the only HF radio that I own it puts out a staggering 5 watts on Hi Power but I have been running 2.5 watts lately and found that is enough for the JT-65 and JT-9 modes that I am using currently.
+Here is a Picture of my Massive HF Station Yaesu FT-817nd.
+The power supply is a battery from a security system with sound card interface and Bencher Keyer this is the only HF radio that I own it puts out a staggering 5 watts on High Power but I have been running 2.5 watts lately and found that is enough for the JT-65 and JT-9 modes that I am using currently.

 You must be logged in to file a report on this page